Working in Berlin?

 Working in Berlin is a wise choice, as Berlin has a strong economy due to its weight in the international market and it being the German capital.
-Its historically close ties with Eastern Europe.
-As a result, many people working in the German capital come from that area, and many companies of interest for expats are run by Eastern Europeans.
-The fastest growing economic sectors in Berlin are communications, IT, education, and tourism, with start-ups also playing a significant role in Berlin’s business scene.
+Its historically close ties with Eastern Europe also mean that many people working in the German capital come from that area, and a fair number of companies of interest for expats are run by Eastern Europeans.
+In general, the most important sectors in Berlin are communications, IT, education, and tourism, with start-ups also playing a significant role in Berlin’s business scene.

 You should note that the great majority of the workforce in Berlin is employed in the service sector.
-Those who are considering working in the Berlin technology sector will be delighted to know that Berlin has become a leader in implementing new technology fields: The city has even set up a fund to encourage the linking of business with technology.
+Those who are considering working in the Berlin technology sector will be delighted to know that Berlin has become a leader in implementing new technology fields.

 German Business Etiquette